-2.7.1 The lubricators supplying oil for lubricating the cylinders shall be fitted with an arrangement enabling to control the amount of oil delivered to each point.
-To supervise the oil supply to all points to be lubricated, flow indicators shall be provided in position convenient for observation.

-2.7.2 Every union supplying lubricating oil to the two-stroke engine cylinders, as well as the unions arranged in the upper part of the cylinder liner shall be provided with a non-return valve.

-2.7.3 The turbochargers and governors with ball or roller bearings shall have independent lubricating oil systems.
-Departure from this requirement may be allowed only on special agreement with the Register.

-2.7.4 Provision shall be made to prevent penetration of water and fuel oil into the circulating oil and the entry of oil into the cooling water.
+- 2.7.1 The lubricators supplying oil for lubricating the cylinders shall be fitted with an arrangement enabling to control the amount of oil delivered to each point.
+To supervise the oil supply to all points to be lubricated, flow indicators shall be provided in position convenient for observation. - 2.7.2 Every union supplying lubricating oil to the two-stroke engine cylinders, as well as the unions arranged in the upper part of the cylinder liner shall be provided with a non-return valve. - 2.7.3 The turbochargers and governors with ball or roller bearings shall have independent lubricating oil systems.
+If other constructions are used, a technical justification confirming the reliability excellence must be submitted to the Register for review. - 2.7.4 Provision shall be made to prevent penetration of water and fuel oil into the circulating oil and the entry of oil into the cooling water.

+2For Category B turbochargers, the exhaust gas temperature may be alternatively monitored at the turbocharger outlet, provided that the alarm level is set to a safe level for the turbine and that correlation between inlet and outlet temperatures is substantiated.

+alarm level is set to a safe level for the turbine and that correlation between inlet and outlet temperatures is substantiated.

+3Alarm and indication of the exhaust gas temperature at turbocharger inlet may be waived if alarm and indication for individual exhaust gas temperature is provided for each cylinder and the alarm level is set to a value safe for the turbocharger.

+4Separate sensors are to be provided if the lubrication oil system of the turbocharger is not integrated with the lubrication oil system of the diesel engine or if it is separated by a throttle or pressure reduction valve from the diesel engine lubrication oil.